risvicky/tutorial_14_oct_25.github.io/_posts/2025-10-06-introduction.md

 **Isothermal-Isobaric Ensemble (NPT)** defines a system with a constant number of particles, pressure and temperature.
 It depicts the system in contact with a heat bath at constant temperature *T* and pressure *P*, capable of exchanging energy and volume with the system.
 At thermal equilibrium, the total energy *E* and volume *V* fluctuate, whereas the number of particles *N* remains constant.

 #### Radial Distribution Function (RDF)/Pair Distribution
 The radial distribution function, g(r), describes the number of atoms in a shell $$ \Delta r $$ at a distance *r* from a central species/atom.

+The simplest RDF criterion is based on the cutoff or distance criterion.[3](https://pubs.acs.org/doi/full/10.1021/acs.jctc.4c00162)

 It provides information about the structure of liquids and amorphous solids by describing how particle density varies as a function of distance from a reference particle.

 <p align="center">
   <img src="{{ '/figure/GC.png' | relative_url }}" alt="RDF" width="auto">